jikwoo0527/OSS_git-practice/README.md

-This is made by jikwoo0527 to study git command
+#This is made by jikwoo0527 to study git command
-\nIf you have good tips, please send me
+##If you have good tips, please send me
+###Nice to meet you